Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/HTM.md

 | Updated    | Description
 | ----       | ---
+| 2022-02-22 | We email Joyride: Do you have a MDS feed available for us?
-| 2022-01-25 | HTM sends the URL of an HTM specific MDS feed offered by Joyride.
+| 2022-01-25 | HTM sends a feed URL that has 'mds' in the URL path but isn't MDS
 | 2022-01-24 | We email HTM: Could you ask your development partner if a MDS feed can be shared?
 | 2022-01-19 | We email HTM: 'The data is in the Dashboard, but is not of high quality.
 We expect dynamic IDs are used instead of static IDs.
 The best option would be to offer a MDS data feed'.
 | 2022-01-19 | HTM emails: any updates?